In the meeting room, Agent XX is writing on the blackboard while the future agents take their seats.

 She is about to end the lesson, but then adds: “But we must understand that sometimes deciding to invest in this field can be a difficult choice for companies.
 They could feel not to have enough budget or human resources, or just be unsure of the outcome.
 It’s more than normal!

 But this is not the place to talk about it!
-As a task for the next class, study the Guide: “5 Moves to Succeed online”.
-At the end you will find all the explanations about the Check-up report.
+As a task for the next class, study the page “Market X-Ray”.
+At the end you will find all the explanations about the Basic X-Ray.
 Expect an exam about it!”

 She pauses and then asks to the class: “Are there any other questions?”
 Receiving no reply, Agent XX concludes the lesson.
 “Thanks for listening and see you next time!”
 The recruits close their notebooks and leave the room, greeting Agent XX.